Adewale1010/all-system_engineering-devops/0x02-shell_redirections/README.md

-Script 17-hidethisword displays all the lines in the file /etc/passwd that do not contain the pattern "bin" Script 18-letteronly displays all lines of the file /etc/ssh/sshd_config starting with a letter Script 19-AZ replaces all characters A and c from the input to Z and e respectively
+Script 17-hidethisword displays all the lines in the file /etc/passwd that do not contain the pattern "bin" Script 18-letteronly displays all lines of the file /etc/ssh/sshd_config starting with a letter Script 19-AZ replaces all characters A and c from the input to Z and e respectively Script 20-hiago removes all the letter c and C from input